Rigo-codes/aisd-jse-02-js-variables/README.md

 console.log(birthYear); // Expected Output: 1998
 ```

-- [ ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.
+- [x ] See your code in action: Run the JavaScript file in your terminal by entering the command `node index.js` and pressing Enter.

 **Explanation:**
 - `let` is used for variables that can be reassigned and allows us to change the value later if needed.